1. Get yourself to a safe place

 Victims of sexual assault don’t have to deal with what they are feeling all by themselves.
 Many victims regardless of whether the sexual assault took place recently or some time ago feel a wide range of feelings including anger, fear, numbness, confusion, fear, isolated, alone, and withdrawn.
 Some common difficulties that sexual assault victims have are trouble concentrating, increased irritability, decreased trust of others, nightmares and sleep disturbances, feeling unsafe, and panic attacks.

 Talking with a counselor about what you’re are feeling and experiencing can be very helpful to begin recovery from what has happened to you.
 The College at Brockport Counseling Center has a counselor who specializes in sexual assault and abuse.
-To schedule a confidential appointment with Diana Fox or any of the counselors call (585) 395-2207.
+To schedule a confidential appointment with Sandra Vazquez or any of the counselors call (585) 395-2207.

 In addition to talking with someone you trust you may be interested in additional support options.
 The Rape Crisis Service operates a 24 hour hotline with trained counselors who are available to talk about the sexual assault incident.
 They also can provide advocates to accompany a victim of sexual assault through the forensic exam process and/or reporting to police.
 To contact the local Rape Crisis Service call 1-800-527-1757.